ckeditor/ckeditor4/tests/plugins/widget/manual/refreshmaskapi.md

 **Note:** Mask has a red border so it's positioning is visible without inspecting mask element, but still keep the console opened and watch out for errors.

-1. Click `Refresh mask` button below editor.
+1. Click `Refresh widget mask` button below editor.

   **Expected:**